MicrosoftDocs/architecture-center/docs/example-scenario/apps/deploy-ibm-maximo-application-suite-content.md

 - A container hosting platform to deploy highly available workloads across availability zones
 - A privatized deployment of worker and control nodes that are integrated with storage
-- Azure Premium Files and standard files for storage (OpenShift Data Foundation not required)
+- Azure Files premium and standard files for storage (OpenShift Data Foundation not required)
 - SQL Server on Azure VMs or container-based IBM Db2 Warehouse
 - Azure DNS for DNS management of OpenShift and its containers
 - Microsoft Entra ID for single sign-on (SSO) into MAS